Some info has been automatically translated. Show original language

 Hiking and climbing are some of the most popular activities in Red Rock, and the local parks offer the best of both worlds.
 In addition to its more difficult trails, Picacho Peak State Park offers a couple of short, easy paths with interpretive signs and the easy-to-moderate Calloway Trail leads to a scenic overlook.
 The nearby Oro Valley is the best place to go for shopping and souvenirs, coffee shops and restaurants, and an array of art galleries.

-Top things to do in Red Rock
+What are the top things to do in Red Rock?

 Picacho Peak State Park